Jim Lahey’s Tomato Pizza ~ Pizza Marinara

-It may be a good idea to make this elemental tomato pizza first, before moving on to anything else like the white pizza.
+It may be a good idea to make this elemental tomato pizza first, before moving on to anything else like my white pizza.
 I know that at first blush it seems too simple to be good, mostly just sauce and bread.
 But even if you doubt me now, I don’t think you will later.

 Our testers are gushing about this simple pizza marinara.
 They loved the “fresh taste” and the simplicity of the toppings in this classic pizza.
 Thanks to the detailed instructions, they found this recipe easy to make.